For additional information, read the Nomination Form PDF

 Built for the planter Joseph Jordan, this small brick-ended farmhouse with its distinctive architectural detailing typifies the moderate sized southeastern Virginia plantation house of the late 18th century.
-It belongs to a group of architecturally related houses in the Blackwater River area that represent the first flush of prosperity for the middling planters who settled here.
+It belongs to a group of architecturally related houses in the Blackwater River area of Isle of Wight County that represent the first flush of prosperity for the middling planters who settled here.
 A singular feature of these houses is the long shed dormer that lights the top floor, used instead of the more standard dormers.
-The later additions on the house, the outbuildings, and the 150-acre tract complete the picture of a typical 19th century farmstead of the region.
+The later additions on the Joseph Jordan House, the outbuildings, and the 150-acre tract complete the picture of a typical 19th century farmstead of the region.
 The property has been known variously as Jordan’s or Boykin’s Quarter, the Hattie Barlow Moody farm, as well as Dews Plantation.

 Abbreviations: